sardothien/BuyAndDrive/README.md

 After you've run this command go to `localhost:8080` and you should see the `Hello world!` message.

+## Database migrations

+If you want to change database structure you should create new migration file by running `npm run create-migration-skeleton` and immediately renaming it to something meaningful.

+Server will automatically apply all pending migrations when it's started.
+If you want to delete all tables from the database run `npm run drop-all-tables`.

+It's strongly advised that you use some kind of GUI client for connecting to the database (e.g. TablePlus).

 ## Code editor settings

 It's advised that you use VS Code for development, if you decide to do that please install